3/16/20 By DAN ULLOA

 This is difficult for patients because there is a great difference in the effect between different strains.
 A strain to cope with insomnia is not likely going to be the strain that addresses chronic pain that keeps one near bedridden to the point of lethargy.

 What’s worse is that there is no end in sight to this.
 Governor Murphy has banned gatherings of more than 50 people.
-In additional movie theatres and restaurants are being forced to close after 8 pm tonight.
+In addition, movie theatres and restaurants are being forced to close after 8 pm tonight.
 Individuals are being highly discouraged from traveling between 8 pm and 5 AM.
 However, restaurants will be permitted to offer take out.

 The Governors of New York and Connecticut put the same ban in place to combat Coronavirus.